 On February 22, 2023, the Company granted 300,000 DSU to certain directors of the Company.
 The fair value of the DSUs was estimated to be \$30,000 based on the closing price of the underlying common shares on the date of grant.
-The DSUs vest on the one-year anniversary of the grant date.
-No other DSUs were outstanding as at August 31, 2023 and no other DSUs have previously been issued by the Company.
+These DSUs vest on the one-year anniversary of the grant date.